iPhone Text Effects: Tips and Tricks

 Expected release date: September 2026

 Apple’s new iPhone 18 series of devices is expected to hit the streets in September.
 Based on early rumors, it seems that the 18 will break from the design of iPhones past, with a horizontal camera arrangement and more aluminum across the back of the devices.
 Apple is sure to pack the new devices with lots of processing power, and introduce new Apple Intelligence features.
+Notably, September is expect to see the release of the iPhone 18 Pro series, along with a new foldable, the iPhone Ultra.
+The base model iPhone 18 is expected later, possibly in March of 2027.

-Expected release date: August 2026
+Release date: August 2026

 With all these new mobile phones coming out, it’s important to consider the biggest, most crucial tech developments and innovations coming to 2026 phones.
 Will we see bigger screens, a faster data transmission speed, or something completely new?
 How will the specs change?
 Which phone will offer the best camera?